Pietro Aretino: Life

 He was a lover of men, having declared himself "a sodomite" since birth.
 In a letter to Giovanni de' Medici written in 1524 Aretino enclosed a satirical poem saying that due to a sudden aberration he had "fallen in love with a female cook and temporarily switched from boys to girls...."
 (My Dear Boy).
 In his comedy Il marescalco, the lead man is overjoyed to discover that the woman he has been forced to marry is really a page boy in disguise.
 While at court in Mantua he developed a crush on a young man called Bianchino, and annoyed Duke Federico with a request to plead with the boy on the writer's behalf.

 Safe in Venice, Aretino became a blackmailer, extorting money from men who had sought his guidance in vice.
 He "kept all that was famous in Italy in a kind of state of siege", in Jacob Burckhardt's estimation.
 Francis I of France and Charles V pensioned him at the same time, each hoping for some damage to the reputation of the other.
 "The rest of his relations with the great is mere beggary and vulgar extortion", according to Burckhardt.
 Addison states that "he laid half Europe under contribution."

 At one time, Aretino owned the painting by Parmigianino, Self-Portrait in a Convex Mirror.

 Aretino is said to have died of suffocation from "laughing too much".
-The more mundane truth may be that he died from a stroke or heart attack.
+The more likely truth may be that he died from a stroke or heart attack.